microsoft/Accera/docs/Install/Installing_Accera_on_Ubuntu.md

 * Python 3.7 or newer
 * OpenMP 5, if using parallelization

 Ubuntu 20.04 is recommended.
-A quick way to start is to use a fresh Docker container for Ubuntu 20.04:
+A quick way to start is to use a new Docker container for Ubuntu 20.04:

 ```shell
 docker run -v $PWD:/code -it --entrypoint "/bin/bash" ubuntu:focal